deetrojan/Matlab-Octave-Works/README.md

 # Matlab-Octave-Works
 This repository contains all of the works made in Octave and Matlab.
-Works include Tutorials, Mathematical Research and some challenging technical problems.
+Works include Tutorials, Mathematical and some challenging technical problems.

 Hello, I am Deepak Thanvi.
 I am Computer Science Engineer.
 I have interest in both Computer Science and Mathematics.